AMReX-Astro/Castro/Docs/source/Hydrodynamics.rst

 user-specified source terms. :math:`A_k` is an advected quantity, i.e., a tracer.
 We also carry around auxiliary variables, :math:`Y_k`, which have a user-defined evolution equation, but by default are treated as advected quantities.
-The are meant to be defined in the network.
+These are meant to be defined in the network.

 In the code we also carry around :math:`T` and :math:`\rho e` in the conservative state vector even though they are derived from the other conserved